ahmedabbas52233-a11y/TerraVision-AI/CONTRIBUTING.md

 - **PostgreSQL inference log** — `/v1/history` endpoint backed by async SQLAlchemy

 ---
+## Security
+Please do not open public issues for security problems.
+Email ahmedabbas52233@gmail.com directly.

+---
 ## License

 By contributing, you agree your work is released under the same **CC BY 4.0** licence as this project.